A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: Constraining theories of consciousness to testable theories

-I show that this result implies that scientific theories of consciousness are, until other cases of lenient dependency are identified, strongly constrained to not merely being tested in systems that can learn (like plastic RNNs), but more generally that we can constrain theories of consciousness to (at minimum) involving \textit{continual} learning.
+Assuming that a robust scientific theory of consciousness exists, until other cases that avoid the Kleiner-Hoel dilemma are identified, they are strongly constrained to not merely being confined to systems that can learn (like plastic RNNs), but more generally to involve continual learning itself.
 Such a result significantly winnows the field of consciousness research and illuminates the path toward less popular, but ultimately more scientific, theories of consciousness.
-It also implies that the vast majority of the search for the neural correlates of consciousness may be incommensurate, because testing input/output behavior alone is not how one empirically tests for consciousness.
+It also implies that the vast majority of the search for the neural correlates of consciousness may be incommensurate, because testing static I/O behavior alone is not how one empirically tests for consciousness.

 Intriguingly, this research indicates that one major reason deployed LLMs lack consciousness is their static structure, and that unlocking continual learning, already a significant target in AI research \cite{kudithipudi2022biological}, could possibly change this disproof.
-Therefore, this paper provides grounds to believe that the current cognitive limitations of LLMs are based on their lack of consciousness, which is connected to their lack of continual learning.
+It also provides grounds to believe that the current cognitive limitations of LLMs in adaptation to novelty and generalization are based on their lack of consciousness, which is connected to their lack of continual learning.